ethan-harvey/misery-monkeys/readme.md

 This is a silly Lasers & Feelings hack I made for the Transformed Titles Jam.
 When a neural network hands you a title that sounds like a parody of every game on itch.io, you kind of have to write it.

-You can download them from the [Releases](https://github.com/ethan-harvey/misery-monkeys/releases/tag/1.2.1).
-Comes in PDF form, printable as a trifold pamphlet, a [web page](https://ethan-harvey.github.io/misery-monkeys), and epub & kindle formats for your e-reader.
+You can download them [here](https://github.com/ethan-harvey/misery-monkeys/releases/tag/1.2.1).
+Comes in PDF form, printable as a trifold pamphlet, and epub & kindle formats for your e-reader.
 Or you can get them at [itch.io](https://ethanharvey.itch.io/misery-monkeys).
+Or just view the whole game as a [web page](https://ethan-harvey.github.io/misery-monkeys).

 Created for the Transformed Titles Jam.
 This game is free.
 I refuse to charge anyone for an untested game jam project.